-The Institute is led by politicians and academics from different political parties, backgrounds and countries.
-A small team of staff coordinates the IRI Europe, which has an open approach to cooperation and which has developed a far-reaching reputation as Europe's Direct Democracy Think Tank.
+The Institute is led by journalists, politicians, academics and civil society experts from different political parties, backgrounds and countries.
+A small team of staff coordinates IRI Europe and oversizes its growing range of international projects.
+The institute has an open approach to cooperation and has developed a far-reaching reputation as Europe's Direct Democracy Think Tank.